ModelInference/dinv/README.md

 pipes each steps output into its successor.
 The scripts have a standard interface

-    * `.\run.sh` : Standard execution, results printed to standard out, all generated files removed after execution.
+    * `./run.sh` : Standard execution, results printed to standard out, all generated files removed after execution.

     + Options :